-Marina Melendez, M.S.
-CCC-SLP is a Speech-Language Pathologist born and raised in Clearwater, Florida.
+Marina, M.S.
+CCC-SLP is the lead Speech-Language Pathologist at Lama Pediatric.
+She was born and raised in Clearwater, Florida.
 She attended Florida State University where she pursued a Bachelor’s degree in Early Childhood Education and went on to pursue a Master’s degree from Nova Southeastern University in Speech-Language Pathology.
 She has a passion for working in pediatrics and has experience working in the private setting, home healthcare setting, public/private school setting, and daycare setting.
 Much of her experience has been in serving pediatric patients with Autism Spectrum Disorder and patients with Augmentative and Alternative Communication needs.
 She also enjoys working with children who have speech and/or language delays and has a passion for finding the most functional form of communication for her patients.

-Cyndi Proctor is a Behavior Technician at Lama Pediatric Therapy.
+Cyndi is a behavior technician at LPT.
 She graduated from the University of Florida and worked as a CPA before taking off time to raise her children.
 She was inspired to pursue a career in ABA by her own personal experiences.
 As a parent of a young adult with autism, Cyndi has witnessed the difference early intervention makes in a child’s life first hand.
 She is passionate about ABA because it was life changing for her daughter.
 In addition to observing and participating in countless hours of therapy, Cyndi has attended a three day workshop on Verbal Behavior and is working to become a Registered Behavior Technician.
 Outside of work, Cyndi enjoys spending time with her three children and is an avid runner